MicrosoftDocs/VBA-Docs/api/Excel.XmlMap.ImportXml.md

 - If the XML data contains syntactical errors.

-- If import is cancelled because not all of the data could fit in the worksheet.
+- If import is cancelled because not all of the data could fit on the worksheet.

 ## See also